SAP-samples/teched2022-IN262/README.md

 When running through the exercises, you will be touching the following features:

-Familiarize with Integration Assessment Tool
+1. Familiarize with Integration Assessment Tool
-Configure Integration Assessment Tool
+2. Configure Integration Assessment Tool
-Create Business Solution Request
+3. Create Business Solution Request
-Creating Interface Request from Business Solution Request Analyse the usage of Integration
+4. Creating Interface Request from Business Solution Request
+5. Analyse the usage of Integration
-Creating Custom Questionnaire
+6. Creating Custom Questionnaire
-Create Business Request based on Custom Questionnaire Create Interface Request from Business Request which was created using Custom Questionnaire
+7. Create Business Request based on Custom Questionnaire
+8. Create Interface Request from Business Request which was created using Custom Questionnaire

 ## Requirements

-The requirements to follow the exercises in this repository are...
+There are no prior requirements to this exercise.
+You can perform this even if you do not have any experience with integration solutions.
+However, you will be able to derive a lot of value from this session if you have some knowledge on what SAP Integration Suite is all about and how it helps with enterprise-wide integration needs.
+Experience with any Integration Product and 'Integration Mindset' would be helpful.

 ## Exercises